Xilinx/Vitis_Libraries/utils/docs/src/guide/m_axi/axi_to_stream.rst

 is positive integer multiple of alignment width and the stream's width just equals the aligned width.
 Both AXI port and alignment width are assumed to be multiple of 8-bit char.

-The axiToStream for general data is relatively universal compared with the axiToStream for aligned data, so it causes more resource.
+The axiToStream for general data is relatively universal compared to the axiToStream for aligned data, so it causes more resource.
 The data length should be in number of 8-bit char.
-The data width cloud be unaligned or aligned, e.g. compressed binary files.
+The data width could be unaligned or aligned.
+For exapmple, compressed binary files.
 AXI port is assumed to have width as multiple of 8-bit char.

 ..
 CAUTION::
    Applicable conditions:

-   When input data pointer width is less than AXI port width, the AXI port bandwidth will not be fully used.
+   When input data pointer width is less than AXI port width, the AXI port bandwidth is not fully used.
 So, AXI port width should be minimized while meeting performance requirements of application.

 This primitive performs axiToStream in two modules working simultaneously.